foreach-across/across-development/maintenance/getting-started.md

 - Then create symlinks so the `~/.jdks/1.8` and `~/.jdks/17` point to the latest 1.8 and 17 in the `~/.jdks` directory.

+So you should end up with a directory structure like this:

+    $ ls -l ~/.jdks/
+    lrwxrwxrwx 1 dvsp dvsp   15 aug  9 17:45 17 -> temurin-17.0.12
+    lrwxrwxrwx 1 dvsp dvsp   18 jun 27  2022 1.8 -> temurin-1.8.0_332/
+    drwxrwxr-x 9 dvsp dvsp 4096 aug  9 17:42 temurin-17.0.12
+    drwxrwxr-x 8 dvsp dvsp 4096 jun 27  2022 temurin-1.8.0_332

+On macOS, IntelliJ installs the JDKS somewhere else in your home directory; just make sure that the `1.8` and `17` links in `~/.jdks` point to the those directories and you will be find.

 ## Clone the repositories